 Even though I was typically the one to pick the envelope up from the post office, I never looked at what was inside.
 I simply didn’t care that much.
 So, I have no idea what she looks like and I have no idea what the yearly updates were all about.

 As I stated before, the child was adopted into the Caruth family.
-I wouldn’t even begin to know what they’re up to careerwise or otherwise So even though the address is probably within those two sorts of records, posting it would add nothing of value to the conversation.
+I wouldn’t even begin to know what they’re up to careerwise or otherwise.
+So even though the address is probably within those two sorts of records, posting it would add nothing of value to the conversation.

-On one occasion, I almost saw a picture of my biological daughter by accident, but, without actually seeing anything, I managed to throw it and the envelope in the fireplace right where anything having do to with her belongs.
+On one other occasion, I almost saw a picture of my biological daughter by accident, but, without actually seeing anything, I managed to throw it and the envelope in the fireplace right where anything having do to with her belongs.

 Let me put it this way: I don’t care if she’s even alive.
 If she’s no longer among the living, that suits me just fine.
 If she’s alive and doing well, then I still don’t care.
 I don’t know what’s going on with her and her family.
 I simply do not know.